Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 During the discussion, you should cover:

-- Arrangements for agreeing time off and any other facilities needed.
+- Arrangements for agreeing on time off and any other facilities needed.

 - Any pre-planned regular commitments.
 For example, local partnership meetings.